Managing your chronic back pain

 These changes around your home could help relieve your back pain:

-- Raise your foot up to the edge of a chair or stool to put your socks and shoes on instead of bending down to the floor.
-Also consider wearing shorter socks -- they are quicker and easier to put on.
+- Raise your foot up to the edge of a chair or stool to put your socks and shoes on instead of bending over.
+Also consider wearing shorter socks.
+They are quicker and easier to put on.

 - Use a raised toilet seat or install handrail next to the toilet to help take pressure off your back when you sit on and get up from the toilet.
 Also make sure the toilet paper is easy to reach.